sean-atkinson/elist_ecommerce_analysis/README.md

 You can find the SQL code for the dataset I created in BigQuery <a href="https://github.com/sean-atkinson/elist_ecommerce_analysis/blob/main/sql_queries/elist_dataset_tableau_query.sql">here</a>.

-Here is an peak at how the Tableau dashboard for this part of my analysis looks like:
+Here is a peek of what the Tableau dashboard for this part of my analysis looks like:

 <img width="750" alt="image" src="https://imgur.com/DpPG33J.png">